The third and fourth years are the clinical phase of medical education. Read below for more information about each year.

 Advanced Clinical Selectives

 Two four-week advanced clinical selectives from the core disciplines are required.
-These core disciplines are child health, family medicine, internal medicine, neurology, obstetrics and gynecology, psychiatry, and surgery.
-One must be in a surgical area, and one must be in a medical area.
+These core disciplines are family medicine, internal medicine, neurology, obstetrics and gynecology, pediatrics, psychiatry, and surgery.
+One must be in a surgical area, and one must be in a medical area, and the third can be in either the surgical or medical area.
 Advanced clinical selectives build on the knowledge and skills acquired during third-year core clerkships.
 Students are expected to assume more responsibility for patient care in the selectives than in the clerkships.

 General Electives